 The Company has a collaboration agreement with Adimab, LLC (Adimab) under which the Company is developing antibodies discovered by Adimab in its AL001 and AL101 product candidates, and the Company is developing antibodies optimized by Adimab in its AL002 and AL003 product candidates (2014 Adimab Agreement).
 In August 2019, the Company signed a new collaboration agreement with Adimab for research and development of additional antibodies (2019 Adimab Agreement).
 The Chief Executive Officer of Adimab is a Co-founder and Chairperson of the board of directors of Alector.
-For the three months ended March 31, 2020 and 2019, the Company incurred expenses under the 2014 Adimab Agreement of zero and \$0.8 million, respectively.
-The Company had zero in accrued liabilities due to Adimab as of March 31, 2020 and December 31, 2019.
+For the three and six months ended June 30, 2020, the Company incurred no expenses under the Adimab Agreements.
+For the three and six months ended June 30, 2019, the Company incurred expenses of zero and \$0.8 million, respectively.
+The Company had no accrued liabilities due to Adimab as of June 30, 2020 and December 31, 2019.
 Under the 2014 Adimab Agreement, the Company will owe up to \$3.5 million in milestone payments per program to Adimab for its product candidates.
 The Company will also owe low- to mid- single-digit royalty payments for commercial sales of such product candidates.
 Under the 2019 Adimab Agreement, the Company will owe certain milestone payments per program for its product candidates and low single-digit royalty payments for commercial sales of such product candidates.